axon4/quote-generator/README.md

-# Quote Generator
+# Quote-Generator

-* Satisfy your inner-intellectual with a constant supply of quotes.
+* satisfy inner-intellectual with constant supply of wisdom from the ancients
-* Tweet a quote you want to share with one click.
+* tweet quote you want to share with ~1 click and spread the wise sayings of Old

 ## Stack